bobtodd/nlp/README.md

     ipython qtconsole --pylab=inline
     ipython notebook --pylab=inline

-Now we can finally install the NLPish stuff, specifically [NLTK](nltk) and [Beautiful Soup 4](bs4):
+Now we can finally install the NLPish stuff, specifically [NLTK][nltk] and [Beautiful Soup 4][bs4]:

     pip install beautifulsoup4
     pip install -U nltk

 As I've come to expect, an error has to occur somewhere, and this time it's with `pip install -U nltk`.
-For some reason, the [NLTK website](nltk) says this should be prefaced by `sudo`.
+For some reason, the [NLTK website][nltk] says this should be prefaced by `sudo`.
 I don't see why.
 As I understand it, this goes against a lot of the underlying principles of the package manager system in the first place, and here it goes against the idea of a virtual environment in the second.

 That notwithstanding, the line for installing `nltk` leads to the following error: